 Miles Morales is a teenager of mixed race heritage, having an African-American father and Latino mother.
 He is signed into a prestigious school in a new neighbourhood where he is attracted to fellow pupil Gwen Stacey.
 Miles’s uncle Aaron takes him down into an abandoned subway tunnel where he is free to spray graffiti only for Miles to be bitten by a radioactive spider.
 Afterwards, Miles finds that he now has the abilities to climb walls, spray webbing and turn invisible.
 Returning to the tunnel, he discovers that this is the area where super-villain Wilson Fisk has built a quantum accelerator with which he intends to open up parallel universes in order find one where his wife and son are still alive.
 Spider-Man appears and engages in a furious fight to stop Fisk.
 Seeing that Miles has the same abilities as he does, Spider-Man appeals to him for help.
 He leaves Miles with a USB drive to switch the accelerator off only to then be killed by Fisk.
 The whole city mourns Spider-Man’s death.
 As Miles tries to master his abilities in the aftermath, he discovers that the accelerator has brought Peter B. Parker, a middle-aged version of Spider-Man, through from another universe.
 The two team up to reactivate the accelerator so that Peter B. can return home.
 However, the battle against Fisk and his minions reveals that other alternate versions of Spider-Man have also been brought through, including Spider-Woman, who comes from a universe where Peter was killed and Gwen Stacey became Spider-Woman; a talking pig named Spider-Ham; Spider-Man Noir from a 1930s detective era; and Peni Parker who comes from a future where she has built a spider robot.

 Marvel Comics have had massive success with their superhero films in the last decade bringing them together on screen and weaving them into a massive ongoing continuity (the MCU or Marvel Cinematic Universe).
 There have also been several Marvel films outside of the regular canon – most notedly, 20th Century Fox holding the copyright to both the Fantastic Four and X-Men.
 The rights to Spider-Man are held over at Sony who first put him through the hugely successful Sam Raimi directed and Tobey Maguire starring trilogy Spider-Man (2002), Spider-Man 2 (2004) and Spider-Man 3 (2007).
 After Raimi and Maguire bowed out, Sony attempted a reboot starring Andrew Garfield with The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 (2014).
-When the last in particular proved unpopular, Sony attempted their second reboot in under a decade with Spider-Man: Homecoming (2017) featuring Tom Holland.
-This time they conducted the smart move of crossing Holland’s Spider-Man over into the MCU in Captain America: Civil War (2016) and Avengers: Infinity War (2018).
+When the last in particular proved unpopular, Sony attempted their second reboot in under a decade with Spider-Man: Homecoming (2017) and Spider-Man: Far from Home (2019) featuring Tom Holland.
+This time they conducted the smart move of crossing Holland’s Spider-Man over into the MCU in Captain America: Civil War (2016), Avengers: Infinity War (2018) and Avengers: Endgame (2019).
 Sony give the impression they want to squeeze everything they can out of their hold on Spider-Man while Marvel Comics are a hot property.
 They had reasonable success with the film based on Venom (2018), released only two months before Into the Spider-Verse, while there have also been variously announced films based on The Secret Six, Silver and Black, and Morbius.
 This animated offering was another attempt to squeeze more from the Spider-Man copyright.

 Spider-Man: Into the Spider-Verse has been placed into the directorial hands of unknowns – Bob Persichetti had previously worked as a storyboard artist for Disney and DreamWorks and makes his directorial debut here; Rodney Rothman was previously a screenwriter with the likes of Grudge Match (2013) and 22 Jump Street (2014), as well as a producer, and also makes his directorial debut here.
 The only one with prior directorial experience was Peter Ramsey, a former storyboard artist who directed DreamWorks’ Rise of the Guardians (2012).
 However, the real driving creative force behind the film is Phil Lord and Chris Miller, the directing duo that had a huge success with the animated Cloudy with a Chance of Meatballs (2009) and then the live-action 21 Jump Street (2012) and its sequel 22 Jump Street and the hit of The Lego Movie (2014), as well as producing the tv series The Last Man on Earth (2015-8) and the animated Storks (2016).
 More recently, they gained a certain notoriety as being the directors fired from Solo: A Star Wars Story (2018).